Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 Focus each blog post on a specific topic related to your specialty, and draw attention to services and conditions you most want to associate with your practice.
 To begin, create a list of possible topics and then decide on a schedule you can keep, with a minimum of 1 to 2 blog posts per month.
 Be sure to create an editorial calendar to match each blog post with a date you’ll publish it on your website.

-Take a similar content approach to your social media channels because social media isn’t just for selfies and dinner plate pictures anymore.
-More doctors are on social media to help with patient acquisition, retention and to have more control over their online reputation.
+Take a similar content approach to your social media because social media isn’t just for selfies and dinner plate pictures anymore.
+More doctors are on social media to help with patient acquisition and retention, and to have more control over their online reputation.

 Overall, have fun with trends and topics related to your specialty.
-The goal isn’t to become “Insta-Famous” like Dr. Pimple Popper but to stay top-of-mind and to show prospective patients what it would be like to be in your care.
-As you expand your social media presence and solidify your role as an expert, patients are more likely to look to you for care.
+The goal isn’t to become Insta-famous like Dr. Pimple Popper but to stay top-of-mind and to show prospective patients what it would be like to be in your care.
+As you expand your social media presence and solidify your role as an expert, patients are more likely to turn to you for care.

 With a pile of administrative demands, managing a practice can be time-consuming and drudgery.
 But applying digital tools to your workflow can reduce manual tasks for office staff and meet patient preferences for more convenient interactions with your practice.
 Consider the following to improve productivity and patient satisfaction: